RODRIGONAHUELKIRSCH/DMH/README.md

 # Business Rules

-A User can have multiple Accounts (1:N)
+·A User can have multiple Accounts (1:N)
-An Account bolongs to exactly one User.
+·An Account bolongs to exactly one User.
-An Account can perform multiple transactions.
+·An Account can perform multiple transactions.
-A card belongs to exactly one Account.
+·A card belongs to exactly one Account.
-A card can perform multiple Transactions.
+·A card can perform multiple Transactions.
-A transaction must be executed by either an Account or a Card.
+·A transaction must be executed by either an Account or a Card.

 # Design Decisions

-# 1 CARD
+# 1 Card

 Card was modeled as a separate entity instead of being embedded within Account because:
         · It has its own lifecycle(expiration date, provider, type).